DurianDan/custom_utils/ScraperHelper/README.md

-# This package help you use selenium to scrape the web more easily
+# This package helps you use selenium to scrape the web more easily
 ## 1. Minimal Selenium code
 - In a normal selenium project
 ```python